Mralbert93/chapaa-bot/README.md

 `/party close` - closes a party and records user participation
 - id (Required) - ID of party

+`party cancel` - cancels a party and deletes its thread
+- id (Required) - ID of party

 `/stats` - displays personal stats for party participation

 Once a party is created, players can do the following by interacting with the party post buttons: